-Genie Bey is a Master's candidate and the Graduate Research Fellow in the College of Liberal Arts at California State University in Long Beach, CA, where she studies human-environmental geography.
-Genie is passionate about climate adaptation and resilience planning using ecosystem-based solutions such as green infrastructure.
-Her work focuses on communicating climate-related risks to educate and empower vulnerable populations, and finding ecologically and culturally appropriate community-based solutions for the challenges that lie ahead.
-Prior to her studies at CSULB, Genie engaged communities in Salt Lake City, UT in renewable energy initiatives by helping to decrease residential dependency on fossil fuels through her work as an Outreach Associate at 3Degrees Inc. Before this, she worked as the Sustainability Ambassador and Materials Research Associate leading the design of a large-scale green infrastructure project hosted by the University of Utah College of Architecture and Planning for the Marriott Library.
+Prior to her studies at CSULB, Genie engaged communities in Salt Lake City, Utah in renewable energy initiatives by helping to decrease residential dependency on fossil fuels through her work as an Outreach Associate at 3Degrees Inc. Before this, she worked as the Sustainability Ambassador and Materials Research Associate leading the design of a large-scale green infrastructure project hosted by the University of Utah College of Architecture and Planning for the Marriott Library.
+Genie graduated with honors from the University of Utah with a B.S. in Environmental and Sustainability Studies, and B.S. in Urban Ecology.
+She has volunteered with a variety of urban agriculture and environmental justice non-profit organizations in Utah and California, and most recently worked with the Long Beach chapter of Building Healthy Communities to help establish Long Beach as one of the California Environmental Justice Alliance's "Green Zone" cities.